No one likes owing money to the government, but it may be unavoidable come tax time. What happens if you can’t afford to pay your taxes?

-Unfortunately, not everyone can afford to write a check for the amount owed, so what do you do if you owe taxes and can’t afford to pay them?
+Unfortunately, not everyone can afford to write a check for the amount owed.
 Here’s how you can manage the money owed to Uncle Sam:

 Most people don’t realize that there are multiple penalties if you owe taxes and don’t file your tax return on time.

 You can be charged a late-filing penalty that is typically 5 percent of your unpaid taxes each month and can accrue up to a maximum of 25 percent, according to the IRS.
 The minimum penalty for filing in 2021 is $435, or 100 percent of your unpaid taxes — whichever amount is less.

 So even if you owe taxes that you can’t pay, file your return on time (or at the very least, as soon after the deadline as possible), so that you’re not hit with a failure-to-file penalty.

 You can also be penalized for paying late, even if you file your return on time.